Cataract Surgery in Edison

 The majority of patients decide to have surgery when their change in vision is affecting their daily activities and decreasing quality of life.
 Some patients choose to have cataract surgery even before they develop vision-blocking cataracts.
 For these patients, refractive lens surgery can be performed in order to eliminate or reduce the need for glasses and to regain their near vision.
 With their astigmatism managed and a multi-focal lens implanted, the vast majority (92% in the official FDA study) of these patients see well at distance, intermediate, and near, and they never or just occasionally use glasses.
 The remaining 8% also saw quite well, but they used glasses more than just occasionally.
 The bottom line is: If you’re happy with your vision and it doesn’t cause difficulties with reading, computer use, driving, working, or your active lifestyle, then you should postpone the surgery.

 During cataract surgery, your physician will replace your natural lens with an intraocular lens or IOL.
 There are many types of intraocular lenses available now including monofocal, multifocal, and toric or astigmatism correcting lenses.
 Your surgeon will discuss the various options and help you decide which one is best for you.

 The Eye Center offers 2 types of surgery:

 - Traditional Cataract Surgery: In traditional cataract surgery the eye surgeon makes an incision on the eye by hand with a stainless steel blade and uses a bent or shaped needle to create an opening in the lens capsule.

-- Laser Refractive Cataract Surgery or LenSx: The eye surgeon utilizes a computerized laser to make precise, exact incisions on the eye.
-These laser-made incisions are more accurate and increase predictability of visual outcomes.
-Laser incisions may produce less inflammation during surgery.
+- Laser Refractive Cataract Surgery or LenSx: The eye surgeon utilizes a computerized laser to make precise incisions on the eye.
+These laser-made incisions can correct astigmatism and may increase predictability of visual outcomes.
+Laser incisions may also produce less inflammation during surgery.